sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

         alt = "alt text here"
         />
     </a>
     <small>Figure 1.
-Departmental products are tied to their PAA.
+Departmental products are tied to the Program Inventory.
 And the CIO-level products are used in their value streams.</small>
 </div>

 A departmental product's value stream expects to leverage a digital infrastructure, either for its internal staff or as a delivery method to Canadians.